markxroberts/risco-mqtt-local/README.md

 - Panel connection status/proxy status sensor supported.
 - Configurable reconnection delay after dropping of Cloud connection.
 - Buttons to republish status, autodiscovery and reinitiate communications.
+- Choose whether or not to allow bypass on entry/exit zones (filter_bypass_zones config option)
 - System status sensor
 - System battery status binary sensor
+- Ready status sensor for each partition
+- For home arming and group arming, delayed arming introduced in response to partition not ready (otherwise command just fails).
+This will retry for up to 30 seconds if partition not ready to arm when arming command called.
+HA alarm control panel will reflect this by showing 'arming'.
+This is not the same as the Risco 'arming' state which initiates delayed arming (not supported).

 ## Installation